dashingsoft/pyarmor/docs/man.rst

---disable-restrict-mode <0,1>   Disable or enable restrict mode --obf-mod <0,1>                 Disable or enable to obfuscate module --obf-code <0,1>                Disable or enable to obfuscate function --wrap-mode <0,1>               Disable or enable to wrap mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script
+--disable-restrict-mode <0,1>   Disable or enable restrict mode --obf-mod <0,1>                 Disable or enable to obfuscate module --obf-code <0,1>                Disable or enable to obfuscate function --wrap-mode <0,1>               Disable or enable wrap mode --advanced-mode <0,1>           Disable or enable advanced  mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script